 You know what can make all of that a lot easier?
 Using online dating.
 When you go to ask a girl out through online dating, you just have to type a message.
 You can take as long as you want to perfect that message, ask a friend for help if needed, and you aren’t right in front of them on display to wait for the results.

 Call this a cheat code, the easy way, or whatever you want—but make sure you call it the genius way to make asking a girl out simple.
-If you haven’t tried online dating yet, here are a few of our favorite dating apps that you can try now (with free trials) to simplify this entire process.

 Why Your Mindset is Everything

 The reason that asking a girl out is so hard is because it makes you vulnerable.
 The answer to the question is 100% out of your control.
 And to have success, you have to put yourself out there emotionally.